 Looking for a career that would allow you to be part of the current response and help others in a variety of settings?
-The Community Health program from Salisbury University at USMH prepares students to become certified Community Health Education Specialists (CHES).
+The Public Health program from Salisbury University at USMH prepares students to become certified Community Health Education Specialists (CHES).
 Watch this video to learn more about a career as a Community Health Education Specialist.
 The possibilities are endless!

 We are now a CEPH accredited program!

-Graduates of the community health program become employed in a variety of settings, including government agencies, nonprofit organizations and healthcare.
+Graduates of the public health program become employed in a variety of settings, including government agencies, nonprofit organizations and healthcare.
 Graduates are also prepared to continue their education as graduate students of diverse disciplines, including public health, health education, business administration, public relations, occupational therapy, curriculum and instruction, psychology and social work.
 Health educators plan, implement and evaluate programs based on assessed needs of their target populations.

-The community health program prepares students to work with individuals, groups and families in a variety of settings, including health behavior organizations and wellness centers.
+The public health program prepares students to work with individuals, groups and families in a variety of settings, including health behavior organizations and wellness centers.
 With our program as your core, you could become one of the following: